 This course is hosted by Yamnuska Mountain Adventures and taught by Rocky Mountain Adventure Medicine.
 This program is now recognized by Alberta Occupational Health & Safety as an Advanced First Aid certificate – see course details.

-Recertify your 80 hour Advanced Adventure Medic or Wilderness First Responder Certification.
-3 and 5 day options.
+Recertify your 80-hour Advanced Adventure Medic or Wilderness First Responder Certification in our 5-day course.
 We run recertification courses on several dates in the shoulder seasons.

 If our scheduled course dates do not work for you, we can offer private courses for groups or teams.
 Please contact our office for more information.